-All teachers, TAs, supply and support staff will be provided with access to relevant information, including high-risk health needs, first aiders and emergency procedures, via a noticeboard in the staffroom.
+All teachers, TAs, supply and support staff will be provided with access to relevant information, including high-risk health needs, first aiders and emergency procedures, via email with the relevant information being stored on SIMs in the staffroom.

 Parents will be made aware of their own rights and responsibilities regarding confidentiality and information sharing.
 To help achieve this, the school will: